TMuehge/The-Sound-of-Quantum/README.md

 Quantum computers consists on qubits.
 This are very fragile elements that can act completely probabilitic in case the programmer wants them to behave in such a way.<br/>
 With an operation called the H gate we move the qubit state from the north pole or the 0 state to the equator.
 In order to get information on the state we need to measure the qubit state.<br/>
-Here we have a 50% probability for the qubit to be in the zero and a 50% probability to be in the 1 state.
+Here we have a 50% probability for the qubit to be in the zero and a 50% probability to be in the 1 state.<br/>
-So how to turn this into sound?
+**So how to turn this into sound?**<br/>